Идиомы на букву T

 "Will you stop the car at the side of the road?
 The kids want to take a leak."

-• to mean (something) to (someone)
+• to ground (someone)

 • take a powder